Multiply-robust Estimator of Cumulative Incidence Function Difference for Right-Censored Competing Risks Data

+\textbf{Scenario II:} In this scenario, we retained the correctly specified models ($p^1$ and $q^1$) defined in Scenario I. To introduce a new form of model misspecification, we once again intentionally restricted the covariate candidate set, but selected a different subset ($X_1,\dots,X_5$).
+Furthermore, we replaced the true quadratic relationship of $X_1$ ($X_1^2$) with a sinusoidal transformation, $\sin(X_1)$.
+Thus, these new misspecified models for the PS ($p^3$) and OR ($q^3$) were given by:

+Consequently, the expanded candidate set comprised the correctly specified models ($p^1, q^1$) alongside two distinct types of misspecified models ($p^2, q^2$ and $p^3, q^3$).
+We then evaluated the finite-sample performance of the proposed estimator under all possible model combinations drawn from the comprehensive set $\{p^1, p^2, p^3, q^1, q^2, q^3\}$.

+\textbf{Scenario III:} Departing from the manual variable omission strategies used in Scenarios I and II, Scenario III utilized a data-driven approach by employing LASSO~\citep{tibshirani1996regression} for objective variable selection.
+In this setting, both the correctly specified and misspecified models were constructed by applying LASSO to the full suite of 15 candidate covariates.
+For the correctly specified PS ($p'^1$) and OR ($q'^1$) models, variables were selected from the sets $\{X_1^2, X_2, \dots, X_{15}\}$ and $\{A, X_1^2, X_2, \dots, X_{15}\}$, respectively.
+For the misspecified models ($p'^2$ and $q'^2$), LASSO screened variables from candidate sets where the true quadratic relationship ($X_1^2$) was replaced by a linear main effect ($X_1$), namely from $\{X_1, X_2, \dots, X_{15}\}$ and $\{A, X_1, X_2, \dots, X_{15}\}$.
+We evaluated the performance of the proposed estimator under various model combinations drawn from the set $\{p'^1, p'^2, q'^1, q'^2\}$.

 We used a sample size of $n=500$ and generated 500 replicate datasets for the simulation.
-For each dataset, we took 200 bootstrap iterations and calculated evaluation criteria including mean bias, mean square error (MSE), standard deviation (SD) and confidence interval coverage rates.
-MSE evaluates the deviation of the estimates from the true parameter, while the coverage rate assesses the reliability of the confidence intervals.
+For each dataset, we took 200 bootstrap iterations and calculated evaluation criteria including mean bias, mean square error (MSE), empirical standard deviation (SD), average estimated standard error ($\overline{\text{SE}}$) and confidence interval coverage rates.
+Bias and MSE evaluate the deviation of the estimates from the true parameter, while the coverage rate assesses the reliability of the confidence intervals.
 We constructed intervals using the normal (CR.nor), pivotal (CR.piv), and percentile (CR.per) methods.
-Results for the pivotal and percentile methods are deferred to the Supplementary Materials.

-\subsection{Simulation Results}
+\subsubsection{Simulation Results}